Equity in IDEA: New Disproportionality Regulations and Supports

-The Department will share a preview of disproportionality data, for informational purposes only, via the 2017-2018 Special Education Profiles for informational purposes only.
+The Department will share a preview of disproportionality data, for informational purposes only, via the 2017-2018 Special Education Profiles later in the school year.
 Beginning in 2018-2019, districts will be accountable for significant disproportionalities in the new categories.
 The delay in implementation allows districts to work with the Office for Exceptional Children and their State Support Teams to examine and improve their systems of support for students with disabilities.

 Implementing the New Regulations

 To prepare for these changes, the Department will gather stakeholder groups to offer feedback and help design policies, practices, procedures and supports.

 As you prepare your final EMIS student data, it is important to confirm the accuracy of discipline data submitted.
 The Department recommends special education staff work with personnel responsible for reporting discipline events to ensure accuracy of these data: